The cost to insure an NBA star

 The league frequently re-negotiates contracts and one insurance company usually gets the lion’s share.
 That adds up to about 150 to 160 top-tier players getting their insurance through just one company.
 Historically, these individual policies cost between 4 to 7 percent of the player’s salary.
 That’s practically insignificant.
 However, when player’s agents see it in black and white in a proposal from the owners, it plays a big role in who plays for who.

 What makes these insurance obligations so interesting is also trade scenarios between teams who both have injured players with guaranteed contracts, where one is insured and the other is not.
 The trade scenario that sent former Toronto Maple Leaf David Clarkson to the Columbus Blue Jackets for Nathan Horton comes to mind.
-The Leafs – a larger market team with much larger coffers, were able to afford Horton’s uninsured contract and thus able to shuttle off Clarkson’s “unmovable” contract to the frugal Blue Jackets.
+The Leafs – a larger market team with much larger offers, were able to afford Horton’s uninsured contract and thus able to shuttle off Clarkson’s “unmovable” contract to the frugal Blue Jackets.

 Here’s hoping the Warriors have paid their premiums if Kevin Durant and Klay Thompson decide to exercise their player options.